 As a songwriter you must take the listener down to the bottom of the dream with you.
 So that they can feel what you feel… to gently touch an old banister and feel the silky age of the pre-war wood on their fingertips.
 Close your eyes.
 You can feel it too.

-Sometimes you need to hear it in a song for if I told you to your face you’d scream and run away but if I sing the melody you might stay and think, “could this be me?”
+Sometimes you need to hear it in a song for if I told you to your face you’d scream and run away, but if I sing the melody you might stay and think, “could this be me?”
 Music has a powerful way of showing us that the things we don’t like about other people are usually the exact same things, that if we look close enough, are the things we do not like about ourselves.
 This reflection trick is songwriting 101 and I never grow tired of it.

 This moment, oh this moment.
-It was never before, and will never again… When I am not here I’m there.
+It was never before, and will never be again… When I am not here I’m there.
 To me, there are only two things in life; creating music and waiting to create music.
 Therefore, I am either here or there.
 To be in the moment is, I believe, man’s greatest ability.
-Yet all the animals of the earth do it naturally, almost as natural as a tree.
+Yet all the animals of the earth do it naturally, as natural as a tree.

 I have only recently discovered that being present (along with gratitude) may truly be the secrets of a content life.
 We are all so uncomfortable, even in luxury humans seem to be restless.
-Never before, never again, I’ll only be here (right) now.
+Never before, never again, I’ll only be here right now.
 I’ll only be able to give you this once.
 The irony of it all is that now is forever.

 Forgiveness is a writers lyrical Greek tragedy.
 It surpasses us, it is even bigger than us.
-We have all done it, when we said we wouldn’t do it, so forgive yourself.
+We have all done _____, when we said we wouldn’t do it, so forgive yourself.
 This concept is one of writers many tools to work with.
 It is the end of most great stories.
 Love.

 … for when you find something long forgotten you rediscover what you knew it all along.

 … get out of your own light

 You’re the only thing that I’ve ever done right, how could you think that I’d throw that away?